Solar Generator Sizing: The 4-Step Formula That Prevents the Wrong Purchase

 Why does the calculator add a safety margin?

 Real-world efficiency is 80-85%, not 100%.
 Batteries degrade over time.
 Temperature affects performance.
 Unexpected loads happen.
-The 30% default margin (adjustable in settings) ensures your system actually delivers when you need it.
+A 30% safety margin ensures your system actually delivers when you need it.

 Should I buy exactly what the calculator recommends?

 Buy the next size up if possible.
-If the calculator says 3500Wh, a 4000Wh system gives you room for growth, battery degradation, and worst-case scenarios.
+If the formula gives you 3500Wh, a 4000Wh system gives you room for growth, battery degradation, and worst-case scenarios.
 The small extra cost prevents major regret.

 Stop guessing.
-Use the calculator above to get your exact solar generator sizing based on YOUR appliances, YOUR location, and YOUR backup needs.
-It accounts for surge loads, efficiency losses, battery chemistry, and safety margins automatically.
+Use the 4-step formula above to size your solar generator based on your appliances, your location, and your backup requirements.

 Quick rules if you're in a hurry: Camping needs 500-2000Wh.
 Emergency backup needs 2000-6000Wh.
 Off-grid living needs 6000-10000Wh+.
 Always buy one size up from your calculated minimum.

-The calculator took me 14 years of trial and error to get right.
-Use it.
+This formula took me 14 years of trial and error to get right.
 Trust the numbers.
 Size it right the first time.